briannicholls/privacy-policies/idid/privacy-policy.md

 ### Information We Collect:

-1. **Personal Information**: This may include but is not limited to, your first name, last name, and email address.
+1. **Personal Information**: First name, last name, and email address.
 2. **Log Data**: Information that your device sends related to app performance and usage.
 3. **User Content**: Data that you voluntarily provide within the app, including the activities you record using the interface.
 4. **Cookies and Similar Technologies**: We do not use cookies but use similar technologies, i.e. Asynchronous device storage for authentication.